boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 Once the operation has reached the minimum number of required confirmations, the `contract-id` is locked in, the customer is ready to fund the contract with their initial balance.

 ## Customer funds their side of the contract
 The customer funds their side of the contract using the `addFunding` entrypoint of the contract.
-The source of this transfer operation must be equal to the `customer_address` specified in the contract's initial storage, with the transfer amount being exactly equal to `custFunding`.
+The source of this transfer operation must be the `customer_address` specified in the contract's initial storage, with the transfer amount being exactly equal to `custFunding`.

 Once the funding has been confirmed, the customer sends the merchant a `funding_confirmed` message containing the `contract-id` and `channel_id`.
 This is to inform the merchant that the channel is ready, either for the merchant to fund their side, or if single-funded, to consider the channel open.